Toric ideals and diagonal 2-minors: Abstract

 \section{Abstract}

-Let $G$ be a simple graph on the vertex set $\{1,\ldots,n\}$.
+Let $G$ be a simple graph on the vertex set $\{1,\ldots,n\}$ with $m$ edges.
 An algebraic object attached to $G$ is the ideal $P_{G}$ generated by diagonal 2-minors of an $n \times n$ matrix of variables.
-In this paper we first provide some general results concerning the ideal $P_{G}$.
-It is also proved that if $G$ is bipartite, then every initial ideal of $P_{G}$ is generated by squarefree monomials.
-Furthermore, we completely characterize all graphs $G$ for which $P_{G}$ is the toric ideal associated to a finite simple graph.
-As a byproduct we obtain classes of toric ideals associated to non-bipartite graphs which have quadratic Gr{\"o}bner bases.
-Finally, we provide information in certain cases about the universal Gr{\"o}bner basis of $P_{G}$.
+In this paper we prove that if $G$ is bipartite, then every initial ideal of $P_{G}$ is generated by squarefree monomials of degree at most $\left \lfloor{\frac{m+n+1}{2}} \right \rfloor$.
+Furthermore, we completely characterize all connected graphs $G$ for which $P_{G}$ is the toric ideal associated to a finite simple graph.
+Finally we compute in certain cases the universal Gr{\"o}bner basis of $P_{G}$.